18 Ways to Read More Books and Become Smarter

 So, here’s my advice to you if you want to make the most of the benefits of reading.

 The first thing you have to know is that if you know how to read, then you’ve already done the hardest part of the process of becoming an avid reader.

 And the second thing you must know is that there’s no need to be a fast reader in order to read more books.

 You can be a painfully slow reader and still read a lot if you follow my advice.

-The third thing you need to know (this is the last one, I promise) is that you need to make reading part of your DAILY ROUTINE.
-There lies the secret of avid readers.
+The third thing you need to know is that you need to make reading part of your daily routine.

 1. Read every single day

-If you want to read more books and get in the habit of reading (the most wonderful habit if you ask me), then you have to read every. single. day.
+If you want to read more books and get into the habit of reading, then you have to read every single day.